The Tennessee State Museum, Nashville, Tennessee: May 19th-October 1st, 2017

 Mist and Lace, watercolor, Alan Shuptrine

-This is my chance to fulfill a dream: to leave a monument of Appalachian Mountain culture, celebrating their heritage and providing a visual testament to the land.
+This was my chance to fulfill a dream: to leave a monument of Appalachian Mountain culture, celebrating their heritage and providing a visual testament to the land.

 Award-winning book, Jericho: The South Beheld

-Below is an image of one of my recent watercolors from the Trail titled Into the Clearing (Smoky Mountains, Tennessee).
+Below is an image of one a watercolor from the Trail titled Into the Clearing (Smoky Mountains, Tennessee).
 It is framed in one of my hand-carved rustic surrounds with embedded serpentine stones and black mica.

 We all know the Appalachian Trail is a rugged path stretching 2,155 miles from Springer Mountain, GA to Mount Katahdin, ME.
 It was used by the Native Americans for trade and travel routes.
 And, we’ve all heard stories of hikers and their grand adventures; however, I’m interested in something deeper: Celebrating the connections between the mountain folk of Appalachia with their cultural and historical counterparts in the British Isles.